 Transition to Gray Hair with Highlights and Babylights

 Highlights and babylights are the most expensive and time-intensive way to transition to gray hair.
 However, highlights ensure a natural-looking blend that is highly customizable.
 Plus, you can rest assured that you’re in the good hands of a professional.

 You will likely have to head back to the salon once or twice throughout the transition for your stylist to apply a gloss.
-These treatments add color and shine while giving hair a needed rest in between highlighting sessions.
+These treatments add color and shine while giving hair a needed rest between highlighting sessions.